-It shall be the role of the Governance Committee to maintain a list of potential and qualified Board candidates and to recommend candidates for any vacancy to the Board Chairman.
-The Board Chairman will discuss the Governance Committee's recommendations with the Foundation President/CEO.
-The Foundation President/CEO shall have the sole and absolute discretion to make appointments to the Board and the recommendations of the Governance Committee will serve an advisory function only.
+It shall be the role of the Governance Committee to maintain a list of potential and qualified Board candidates and to recommend candidates for any vacancy to the Board.

+The Board shall consider nominations from the Governance Committee for Board Vacancies in order to appoint a new Board member to serve.